How MCP Works

 Tools

 Functions the model can invoke with typed arguments.
-Parlay exposes search, quotes, order-book depth, and trade history today; trading lands next.
+Parlay exposes six read-only research tools.

 Resources